+In this section, we introduce one method of obtaining local test e-values using a weighted average.
+This framework allows for more refined robustness results for family-wise error control, discussed in Section \ref{sec:pareto}.

-Let $e_i$ be a valid e-value for $H_i$.
-To obtain a valid local test with these e-values, one approach is to convert them into p-values using e-to-p calibrators \cite{vovk2021values}.
-Their Proposition 2.2 shows that the unique admissible converted p-value is the inverse e-value truncated at $1$, i.e., $\min\{1/e_i, 1\}$.
-We will ignore the truncation without loss of generality, as none of the procedures discussed in this paper rejects p-values greater than or equal to $1$.
-Then the weighted Bonferroni test rejects $H_I$ iff
+To obtain a valid local test with individual e-values $\{e_i\}_{i=1}^n$, one approach is to convert them into p-values using e-to-p calibrators \citep{vovk2021values}.
+Vovk and Wang (2021, Proposition 2.2) show that the unique admissible converted p-value is the inverse e-value truncated at $1$, i.e., $\min\{1/e_i, 1\}$, which is further formalized in \cite{wang2024admissiblewaymergingevalues}.
+We will ignore the truncation without loss of generality, as none of the procedures discussed in this paper reject p-values greater than or equal to $1$.
+Then the weighted Bonferroni test with weights defined by \eqref{eq:weight_condition} rejects $H_I$ iff

 While \eqref{eq:inverse_e_bonferroni} is a valid test, it does not fully unleash the potential of e-values.
-An appealing feature of e-values is that they combine easily; the weighted average of e-values is an e-value, as noted by \cite{vovk2021values}.
-It is also possible to combine independent e-values by multiplication, which \cite{fischer2024onlineclosedtestingevalues} use with closed testing, but we do not make any independence between e-values assumptions.
-This suggests an alternative local test, which we called \emph{weighted e-Bonferroni}, that rejects $H_I$ iff
+An appealing feature of e-values is that they combine easily; the weighted average of e-values is an e-value, and \cite{vovk2021values} show that the unweighted mean is optimal among e-merging functions.
+It is also possible to combine independent e-values by multiplication, which \cite{fischer2024online} use with closed testing, but we do not make any independence between e-values assumptions.